pnp/script-samples/scripts/spo-get-site-list-ids/README.md

 ## Summary

-Converts unique site IDs from a txt file to URLs for M365 Tenancy and exports to CSV.
+Converts unique site IDs from a txt file to URLs using Microsoft Search for M365 Tenancy and exports to CSV.

 ![Example Screenshot](assets/example.png)

-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Maecenas porttitor congue massa.
-Fusce posuere, magna sed pulvinar ultricies, purus lectus malesuada libero, sit amet commodo magna eros quis urna.Nunc viverra imperdiet enim.
-Fusce est. Vivamus a tellus.Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Proin pharetra nonummy pede.
-Mauris et orci.Aenean nec lorem.
-In porttitor.
-Donec laoreet nonummy augue.
+This PowerShell script takes an input file containing one or more SharePoint online (Office 365) Site Collection Object IDs and converts them into the full URLs.
+It requires PnP Online module for connection to Office 365, performs a search query using these GUIDs as parameters, retrieves site details including their respective URL addresses from each result row.

+Note: Above description uses AI to describe the script.

 # [PnP PowerShell](#tab/pnpps)